 Qing Yang Gong Temple (Green Goat Palace) is the oldest and largest Taoist temple in the Southwest of China.
 It is situated in the western portion of Chengdu City.
 Originally built in the early Tang Dynasty (618-907), this temple has been rebuilt and repaired many times.
 The existing buildings were mostly built during The Qing Dynasty (1644-1911).

-Qing Yang Gong now contains a large number of buildings, each of which has their own distinguishing Taoist architectural features.
-Inside of the main building there is exquisitely carved panels of the 8 immortals of Taoism who are riding their assigned beasts.
+Qing Yang Gong now contains a large number of buildings, each of which has its own distinguishing Taoist architectural features.
+Inside of the main building, there are exquisitely carved panels of the 8 immortals of Taoism who are riding their assigned beasts.
 The statue of Guanyin, the Goddess of Mercy, sits peacefully in a lotus blossom seat.
 In Qing Yang Gong Temple, there are several platforms.
 The Zijin Platform denotes the place where Lao Tsu was born, and one platform denotes the place where he gave his first sermon on Taoism.

 Contact us for more Chengdu tours or tailor-made China tour with Qing Yang Gong Temple.